arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 The Nicla Voice attached to the door is running an ML model listening to the surrounding noises and searching for known sounds like the door being opened or the door lock being hit with a metallic tool, for example, to simulate a forcing process.

-If the sounds are recognized with a certainty higher than 70% the event will be considered as occurred and a BLE notification will be sent to the Portenta H7 host updating the door status.
+If the sounds are recognized with a certainty higher than 70% the event will be considered as occurred and a Bluetooth® Low Energy notification will be sent to the Portenta H7 host updating the door status.

 The Portenta H7 will be in charge of receiving the door event notification and updating the dashboard variables in the IoT Cloud immediately so the user can be aware in real time of any change.
-In addition to these features, the application dashboard will show a historic record of events, alongside an "Intruder Alert", the BLE connection status between both devices and the Nicla Voice battery level so we can know when to recharge it.
+In addition to these features, the application dashboard will show a historic record of events, alongside an "Intruder Alert", the Bluetooth® Low Energy connection status between both devices and the Nicla Voice battery level so we can know when to recharge it.

 ### Nicla Voice Code

 Now, we will go through some important code sections to make this application fully operative.
 We will begin with the required libraries:

 - Including `NDP.h` will enable and run the Neural Decision Processor (NDP120), it's included in the BSP of the Nicla Voice.
-- Including `ArduinoBLE.h` will enable the BLE communication, install it by searching for it on the Library Manager.
+- Including `ArduinoBLE.h` will enable the Bluetooth® Low Energy communication, install it by searching for it on the Library Manager.

-The BLE services and characteristics are standardized for the specific use of this application's features.
+The Bluetooth® Low Energy services and characteristics are standardized for the specific use of this application's features.
 The service is defined as "Immediate alert" which makes it ideal for the use that we will give of notifying on a door opening or forcing event, in addition to this, we defined two characteristics, one for the "Alert Level" that will advertise between both events and a "Battery Level" one to advertise the Nicla Voice battery level to the host.
 Notice that they have specific and standardized UUIDs.

 ```arduino
 #include "NDP.h"